Avesta-FA/EventLog-CheatSheet/README.md

 If you login using a local account Account logon events will be generated on the local system.

 ### Logon
 4624: Logon
 4625: Failed Logon
 4634,4647: Successful Logoff
-4648: Logon using explicit credentials (RunAs)
+4648: Logon using explicit credentials
 4672: Account logon with superuser rights (special logon)
 4720: An account was created
 4726: An account was deleted

 #### How to